 J.C.
 Penney started the store credit card craze in the 1950s.
 Other department store credit cards were quick to follow their lead.
 Since that time, nearly all consumers have been approached by a cashier at the department store who wants him/her to open department store credit cards.

 Stores offer cards in hopes that allowing the customer to buy whatever he or she wants instantly will entice the customer to spend more money.
 An enticement of a large discount on your first purchase usually seals the deal.
-The 20% one- time discount and the 10 % off future purchases can be a good deal if you plan to come to return frequently but if you rarely ever shop at the store it is a bad idea to sign up for the card.
+The 20% one- time discount and the 10 % off future purchases can be a good deal if you plan to come to return frequently, but if you rarely ever shop at the store, it is not a good idea to sign up for the card.
 Signing up will put your credit information out there for anyone with access to the store records (including the cashier with whom you are signing up) to see and have access to.

 Where Can You Use a Department Store Credit Card?

-Store cards mean special sales for card holders only.
-They also usually mean higher discounts for card holders.
+Store cards mean individual sales for cardholders only.
+They also usually involve higher discounts for card holders.
 Good credit history with a department store card can eventually help your credit score.
 A store card that is branded as visa or master card is usable in any store and can have more benefits.
 These cards allow the consumer to build up extra points to use to purchase rewards.

-It is easier to apply for store credit cards and this makes the possibility of identity theft easier.
+It is easier to apply for store credit cards, and this makes the possibility of identity theft easier.
 Having a lot of store credit cards allows people who have a “shopping” problem to continue to purchase items.
-Additionally, the items they don’t really need (and sometimes don’t want) to buy.
+Additionally, the items they don’t need (and sometimes don’t want) to buy.

 Department Store Credit Cards Deal or No Deal?

 Many stores have “cash back” programs that guarantee a % back on your card each month or store “dollars” to be sent to you.
 The disadvantage with the store “dollars” is that they can only be used at that one store and they usually have a time limit to do so.